andyboeh/mediola2mqtt/README.md

   * Somfy RTS Blinds
   * Elero Blinds

+## Installation

+If you run Home Assistant OS (HassOS), you can run it as an addon.
+Simply create a new folder "mediola2mqtt" in your local "addons" folder and copy the contents of the repository there.
+Then, copy the file `mediola2mqtt.yaml.example` to the "config" directory as `mediola2.mqtt.yaml` and adapt it to your needs.
+All configuration is performed in this file.

 ## Usage

-Configure your devices in the file config.yaml - have a look at config.yaml.example for the syntax.
+Configure your devices in the file mediola2mqtt.yaml - have a look at mediola2mqtt.yaml.example for the syntax.
 If you have MQTT autodiscovery enabled in your HomeAssistant platform, then the devices will appear automagically.